 - 1. What is telehealth?
 CCHP.
-Excellent set of definitions for telehealth and related terms and a one-pager A Framework for Defining Telehealth. https://www.cchpca.org/what-is-telehealth/ - 2.
+Excellent set of definitions for telehealth and related terms and a one-pager A Framework for Defining Telehealth. - 2.
 CMS Telehealth Services Booklet.
 CMS.
-Excellent resource with the details of telehealth service delivery for Medicare beneficiaries. - 3.
-CMS List of Telehealth Services.
+Excellent resource with the details of telehealth service delivery for Medicare beneficiaries.
+Info also applies to CAHs/RHCs. - CMS List of Telehealth Services.
 CMS.
 Complete list of telehealth services and codes frequently updated during the COVID-19 pandemic but usually just updated annually. - 4.
 Physician Fee Schedule Look-Up Tool.
 CMS.
-Use this tool to search pricing amounts for billing codes.

-- 5. Current State Laws & Reimbursement Policies.
+Use this tool to search pricing amounts for billing codes. - 5.
+Current State Laws & Reimbursement Policies.
 CCHP.
 Telehealth policy changes, including comprehensive, state-specific look-up tool with state Medicaid statutes and other information related to telehealth policy and allowances. - 6.
 Billing for Telehealth Encounters An Introductory Guide on Fee for Service.
 CCHP.
 March 2021.
 Excellent information about telehealth billing and reimbursement. - 7.
 American Medical Association Telehealth Implementation Playbook.
 American Medical Association.
 This is a long document at 128 pages, but it is exceptionally complete and well done.
 Recommend scrolling through the document for the parts that apply, such as Designing the Workflow and references to documentation. - 8.
 National Consortium of Telehealth Resource Centers Provides trusted consultation, resources, and news at no cost to help you plan your experience.
 Start here to find the HRSA-funded Telehealth Resource Center representing your state. - 9.
-Telehealth Services for Medicare Fee-for-Service Providers CMS telehealth fact sheet; also applies to CAH/RHC. - 10.TELEHEALTH.HHS.GOV Excellent telehealth resources from HRSA. - 11.
-Medicare Telehealth Payment Eligibility Analyzer CMS.
+TELEHEALTH.HHS.GOV Excellent telehealth resources from HRSA.

+- 10. Medicare Telehealth Payment Eligibility Analyzer CMS.
 Use this analyzer to check if an address is eligible for a Medicare telehealth originating site payment, noting that the address is not in a metropolitan statistical area (MSA) OR if it does fall in an MSA, the address must be in a rural area and be a primary care or mental health geographic Health Professional Shortage Area (HPSA).
-It is unclear if these constraints will continue with pending legislation (as of May 2021). - 12.
+It is unclear if these constraints will continue with pending legislation (as of December 2021). - 11.
 The Telehealth Explainer Series: A Toolkit for State Legislators.
-Not just for state legislators includes clearly articulated telehealth basics. - 13.
+Not just for state legislators includes clearly articulated telehealth basics. - 12.
 Great Plains Telehealth Resource and Assistance Center Telehealth Quick Start.
-Great resources can be found here. - 14.
+Great resources can be found here. - 13.
 Rural Healthcare Surge Readiness: Telehealth.
-Materials on implementation of telehealth/telemedicine including coding and billing practices, integration of telehealth into provider workflows, and remote or virtual health care services - 15.
+Materials on implementation of telehealth/telemedicine including coding and billing practices, integration of telehealth into provider workflows, and remote or virtual health care services - 14.
 MATRC Telehealth Resources for COVID-19 Toolkit.
-Includes an immense amount of information with links to many resources. - 16.
+Includes an immense amount of information with links to many resources. - 15.
 Telehealth Essentials.
-Not a toolkit by itself but a nice concise sheet. - 17.
+Not a toolkit by itself but a nice concise sheet. - 16.
 AHA Recommendations for the Implementation of Telehealth in Cardiovascular and Stroke Care.
-Not a toolkit by itself but good info

-18. Resources for Telehealth at Safety Net Settings.
-University of California San Francisco - Center for Vulnerable Populations.
+Not a toolkit by itself but good info - 17.
+Resources for Telehealth at Safety Net Settings.
+University of California San Francisco

+Center for Vulnerable Populations.
 Some excellent resources to peruse.